School of Social Work

 An overview of the many and varied roles in which social workers function in today's society.
 Reviews the historical development of the profession, its various fields of practice, the profession's code of ethics, and covers current national and local issues.
 Fifteen hours of volunteer work outside of class are required.
 Required course for social work majors and social welfare minors; open to all University students, but freshmen and sophomores preferred.
 Offered in the fall and spring semesters.

-Prerequisite(s): None.
-This is an introductory course open to all University students.
+Prerequisite(s): This is an introductory course open to all University students.
 It is a required course for social work majors and social welfare minors.

 SW